magnolima/OpenAI-Delphi/README.md

 4. Classifications
 5. Answers
 6. Files
+7. Images ✓
+8. Chat ✓

+The demo provided still doesn't have the Chat API yet, so follow the lib, it's a bit similar the Completions.

 **IMPORTANT**: to use GPT-3 you'll need to have your own API key.
-Please go to https://beta.openai.com/ and request yours.
+Please go to https://www.openai.com/.

 Understand that I am not an AI (even GPT-3) expert.
 This work was done so I could learn about.
 Please follow the OpenAI documentation for doubts.
 Eventually Not all the features/attributes could be available througout the requests.